-Registers are taken within 10 minutes of the gate closing time for your phase group and any child arriving after this time will receive a late mark if they are not in by that time.
+Registers are taken within 10 minutes of the gate closing, any child arriving after this time will receive a late mark if they are not in by that time.
 Children who are late are required to come in to the academy via the main office where a member of staff will require a reason for lateness which is recorded for tracking and trend-spotting purposes.
 The academy may telephone or PING parents/carer or send home a 'late note' in order to keep parents and carers informed.